mithril-security/blindai-preview/docs/docs/getting-started/why-blindai.md

 This is why we made BlindAI: so AI models can be used while preserving users' data privacy and protecting the model's IP.
 To understand the advantages you'd gain in using us, here's a little tour of the current options used to deploy AI models.

-## Cloud VS On-Premise VS On-Device
+## Don't choose between ease-of-use and privacy

 AI solutions to be deployed in one of three ways: on the **Cloud**, **on-premise** or **on-device**.